MaximeFauchereCollin/multi_track_data_report/README.md

-# 🎓 Student Analytics Dashboard
+# 🎓 Multi-Track Data Report

 ## 📘 Description
 **Student Analytics** is a Python-based data processing and visualization tool that analyzes student performance across multiple academic tracks and cohorts.